 Welcome to NICOR’s July newsletter.
 As we approach the summer months, we have a lot to be proud of in the first quarter of…Read More

 NICOR collects data and produces analysis to enable hospitals and healthcare improvement bodies to monitor and improve the quality of care and outcomes of cardiovascular patients.
 NICOR currently manages 11 national clinical audits and health technology registries.
 NICOR is a unique partnership of clinicians, IT experts, analysts, academics and managers, which provides project, technical and analytical support for all of our audits and registries.

 Clinical information about cardiovascular patients is collected by hospitals across the UK and stored in our secure databases.
-Our audits and registries were set up with clinical input and backing from specialist cardiovascular societies.
+Our audits were set up with clinical input and backing from specialist cardiovascular societies.
 The professional societies continue to provide clinical leadership to ensure that the audits and analyses are clinically relevant.

 We provide information to the Department of Health, the Care Quality Commission and other regulatory bodies to enable them to check that standards of care meet national guidelines for good practice, and to compare outcomes such as casemix-adjusted survival rates between hospitals.

 The National Cardiac Audit Programme (NCAP) comprises 11 specialty domains, each of which is focuses on a particular cardiovascular disease area or treatment: